PRODUCER COMPANY

 approved by the ROC, the following documents are to be prepared:

-drafted by incorporating all the objects that the company intends to follow
+Association is to be drafted by incorporating all the objects that the company

-drafted containing all the by-laws of the company
+Association is to be drafted containing all the by-laws of the company

-·A declaration by a professional has to
+• A declaration by a

-be drafted in the format of form INC – 8
+professional has to be drafted in the format of form INC – 8

-subscribers of the proposed company declaring their legal competency to act as
+be signed by all the subscribers of the proposed company declaring their legal

-the subscribers
+competency to act as the subscribers

-·A utility bill and a NOC have to be
+• A utility bill and a

-taken from the owner whose address is to be used as the registered office of
+NOC have to be taken from the owner whose address is to be used as the

-the company.
-If it is not owned, a lease agreement will be attached to the form
+registered office of the company.
+If it is not owned, a lease agreement will be

-act in the Form DIR – 2 and details in DIR – 8
+give their consent to act in the Form DIR – 2 and details in DIR – 8

 e.
 All the drafted